 Data Quality

-- Using high quality images will allow customers to clearly see your items.
-It is recommended that you use light, solid backgrounds and images focus on the product for sale.
-800px by 800px and slightly larger tend to be better than others.
+- Using high-quality images will allow customers to clearly see your items.
+It is recommended that you use light, solid backgrounds and images that focus on the product for sale.
+800px by 800px and slightly larger tend to be better than others

-- Ensure that all images are free of banners, watermarks and promotion and saved in .gif, .jpg, .png, .bmp or .tif format.
+- Ensure that all images are free of banners, watermarks and promotions and saved in .gif, .jpg, .png, .bmp or .tif format

-- Ensure that all required fields of your data feed are filled and relevant fields such as price are identical to information on your site.
+- Ensure that all required fields of your data feed are filled, and relevant fields such as price are identical to the information on your site

 Policy Violations

-- Familiarise yourself with restricted items Google will not sell.
-Check the latest policies regularly to keep up to date.
+- Familiarise yourself with restricted items that Google will not sell.
+Check the latest policies regularly to keep up to date

 Optimising Your Campaign

-Now your campaign is active you can think about how to get the best return in investment.
+Now that your campaign is active, you can think about how to get the best return on investment.

 Driving Traffic to Your Campaign

-- The budget simulator can help you ascertain whether your current budget is enough to get the number of clicks you want, reveal if your predicted CPC is correct or your budget is sufficient to keep your ads on throughout the whole day.
+- The budget simulator can help you ascertain whether your current budget is enough to get the number of clicks you want, reveal if your predicted CPC is correct, or if your budget is sufficient to keep your ads on throughout the day

 Maximising Returns

-- Assuming your target is to maximise conversions, you should focus your optimisation on top products.
+- Assuming your target is to maximise conversions, you should focus your optimisation on the top products

-- The dimensions tab will help give an analysis on how and where you are spending your budget including a cost per conversion figure.
+- The dimensions tab will help give an analysis of how and where you are spending your budget, including a cost per conversion figure

-- You can check which categories are offering the best cost per conversion statistics and may wish to choose to alter your optimisation strategies accordingly.
+- You can check which categories are offering the best cost per conversion statistics, and you may wish to choose to alter your optimisation strategies accordingly

 Of course, these points will not only help drive up sales during the festive season.
-You may see longer term sale increases, as customers will easily be able to see products that you are selling.
+You may see longer-term sales increases, as customers will easily be able to see the products that you are selling.